Meet-N-Eat/Frontend/README.md

 ## 📝 User Stories

-These are a handful of the user stories we came up with:

  - As a User, I want to be able to make a profile in order to store details about myself
  - As a User, I want to be able to view other users who are interested in the restaurants that I like so that I can invite them to check it out